 First of all.
 There´s no train station, no airport or bus station in Khiva.

-From Khiva to Urgench, therea are shared taxi running all day for around 1 USD.
+From Khiva to Urgench, there are shared taxis running all day for around 1 USD.

 There are international flights from all the big cities in Russia and even a flight with Uzbekistan Airlines from Paris and Milan.

 You can also use the daily night trains between Tashkent – Urgench, and Bukhara – Urgench.

 There are daily buses between Urgench and most of the cities in Uzbekistan as well.

-If you are going to Turkmenistan then there are shared taxis taking the 5Km trip for 2 USD.
+If you are going to Turkmenistan, then there are shared taxis taking the 5Km trip for 2 USD.

-If in need of a guide, driver or accommodation in Khiva and Uzbekistan check this guide.
+If in need of a guide, driver, or accommodation in Khiva and Uzbekistan, check this guide.